Dr. Walter Dorn

 Dr. Dorn seeks to promote international peace and security through teaching, research and service, including field work.
 This website offers some of the results of this effort, especially publications.

 Two of his books are Air Power in UN Operations: Wings for Peace (Ashgate, 2014) and Keeping Watch: Monitoring, Technology, and Innovation in UN Peace Operations (UNU Press, 2011).
-He is also developing digital simulations of peace/peacekeeping operations for training and education (www.peacekeepingsim.net).
+He has also developed digital simulations of peace/peacekeeping operations for training and education (www.peacekeepingsim.net).

 Further biographical detail can be found on the Bio and Contact page.